fnord12/service.autosub/README.md

 * It does not change the audiostream.

-* It does not allow different subtitles based on conditions (i.e. language A if tag is anime, language B is tag is something else).
+* It does not allow different subtitles based on conditions (i.e. language A if tag is anime, language B if something else).

 * It won't enable subtitles based on tag/genre alone.
 (This could be adjusted fairly easily; let me know if you need it.)